-- For starters, wasp nest can be found around your home or property, in your garden and or anywhere else close by.
+- For starters, wasp nests can be found around your home or property, in your garden, and or anywhere else close by.

 - This is with all types of wasp here in the DFW except for mud daubers or “dirt daubers” which use mud or clay for their nests.

 - Paper wasp build their nests very exposed and open.
 It also looks like an upside-down umbrella with many holes in it.

 - Their nests can get to be somewhat large in the late part of the season making them easier to spot.
 Look for them under eaves, branches of trees, or even in old pipes around your home.

 - Sometimes other wasps will build their new nests on top of these already placed nests.
 This can give off the sense that they are reusing the nest but is actually false.

 - These types of wasps are aggressive and will sting if you come to close.